fauzanfebrian/fauzanfebrian/README.md

 Hi there 👋

-I'm a Software Engineer By day, focused on building scalable systems with modern tools like NestJS, NextJS, GCP.
+I'm a Software Engineer.
+By day, focused on building scalable systems with modern tools like NestJS, NextJS, GCP.
 By night, I'm on a personal mission to master the fundamentals of computer science.

 This means going deep dive into the fundamentals.
 Studying C, Operating Systems, and Networking, to connect the dots between the high-level applications I build and the low-level systems they run on.

 ---